Cuda-Chen/cuda-chen.github.io/_posts/2021-05-31-django-mysql-github-actions.md

         self.assertTrue(u.check_password(password))
 ```

-### Add GitHub Actions CI
+### 4. Add GitHub Actions CI
 And here comes the main dish!
 But before adding GitHub Actions' configuration, here are
-some common mistake I encounter for reminder:
+some common mistake I encounter as kindly reminders for you:
-- **branch** : always make sure which branches you want to trigger GitHub Actions.
-In
+- **branch** : always make sure which branches you want to trigger GitHub Actions, or
+you will be confused why GitHub Actions doesn't working.
-this case, I would like to trigger GitHub Actions when pull request or push on `main`
+In this case, I would like to trigger GitHub Actions when pull request or push on `main`
 branch.
 - **env**: as I use environment variables for database settings, make sure to set
-environment variables in the steps you are going to use database.
+environment variables in each step you are going to use database, e.g. database migration
+and running unit tests.
-- **DB port**: as indicated in [^6], GitHub Actions assign random port.
-In order to
+- **DB port**: as indicated in [^7], GitHub Actions assign random port for each GitHub
+Actions services defined by you.
-access the service (e.g. database) port with no failure, you have to use
+In order to access these services (e.g. database) port with no failure, you have to use
-`jobs.<job_id>.services.<service_id>.ports`.
+`jobs.<job_id>.services.<service_id>.ports` syntax.

 Then, here are the steps adding GitHub Actions configuration:
 1. Create directory called `.github/workflows`.
 2. In `.github/workflows` directory, add `django-ci.yml` (our GitHub Actions configuration)
 as below:

 ```yaml
 name: Django CI